Weekly/Monthly Groups and Activities

 Do remember, being a Reader at Mass is a service to the Liturgy, the Church and the community.
 It requires a spirit of humility and fidelity, for which we should pray.

-Registration for First Holy Communion Preparation 2025
+First Holy Communion Preparation Meetings 2025

 What Does the Preparation Include?